zats/SpeechRecognition/README.md

 2. Recognition is happening locally on device **every time** you are playing video, so it might be good if you are broadcasting a live interview, but probably not such a great idea if you are Netflix and can generate subtitles videos before publishing.

+3. Many thanks to engineers from AVFoundation, CoreAudio, SiriKit and SpeechRecognition teams for helping to figure out details of this demo, without them this demo would not exist! 💖

-3. `SFSpeechRecognizer` doesn't seem to be designed with this usecase in mind, it is intended more for short interactions with your app such as a voice command or a search query dictation.
-It stops recognizing voice after a certain time (currently around 1 minute).
-In this sample I am simply recreating
+4. `SFSpeechRecognizer` doesn't seem to be designed with this usecase in mind, it is intended more for short interactions with your app such as a voice command or a search query dictation.
+It stops recognizing input over a certain duration (currently around 1 minute).
+In this sample I am simply re-creating recognition request every time it finishes.

-4. Many thanks to engineers from AVFoundation, CoreAudio, SiriKit and SpeechRecognition teams for helping to figure out details of this demo, without them this demo would not exist!
+5. While most of the times recognition works fairly well, I noticed that sometimes it would lag behind the video or even gets stuck - might be quirks of the first iOS 10 beta seed or something that I messed up with implementation (while sometimes it just works™).

+6. To conclude, while it is an amazing technology, it seems like Apple sees it as a more appropriate tool for short voice input or transcribing voice messages (like those in Whatsapp or Voice Mail app).
+Also I can definitely see it improving accessibility in apps like Vine (but then again, certain things are better to be done once on the server).